 Other areas of counselling I deal with

-I have lived and worked overseas for most of my life.
-I know the stresses and emotions that moving to or from overseas situations, for both the employee and their families.
+- I have lived and worked overseas for most of my life.
+I have experienced the stresses and emotions that moving to or from overseas situations, for both the employee and their families.

 I feel strongly that businesses should consider all aspects of their staff's health and well-being Apart from a possible legal duty to do so, I consider that employers have a responsibility for some of the emotional aspects of their employees lives.